Biomedical Informatics and Data Science (NLM)

 Interviews:

 Applications are reviewed and selected applicants are invited to interview with the Program Director and the NLM Steering Committee.
 All applicants will be notified via email whether or not they have been selected for an interview.
-Interviews are a total of 20 minutes long, and are held within one month of the application deadline.
-Interviews include a brief presentation of the research project, planned coursework, and mentoring plan.
+Interviews include a brief presentation (8 minutes total) of the research project, planned coursework, and mentoring plan.
+Interviews are a total of 20 minutes long, including Q&A, and are held within one month of the application deadline.

 Both mentors are expected to participate in the interview in support of their the trainee.